stbnrivas/dataModels/Parking/OnStreetParking/doc/spec.md

         + Any other application-specific
     + Mandatory

-+ `requiredPermit` : This attribute captures what permit(s) might be needed to park at this site on a general basis.
++ `requiredPermit` : This attribute captures what permit(s) might be needed to park at this site.
 Semantics is that at least *one of* these permits is needed to park.
 When a permit is composed by more than one item (and) they can be combined with a ",".
 For instance "residentPermit,disabledPermit" stays that both, at the same time, a resident and a disabled permit are needed to park.
 If empty or `null`, no permit is needed.